DIRECT

 Institute of Aircraft Design / University of Stuttgart

-DIREKT aims at developing a quickly reconfigurable, self-monitoring and sensor-supported production environment for components made of high-performance fiber composites.
+The DIREKT project aims to develop a rapidly reconfigurable, self-monitoring and sensor-supported production environment for components made of high-performance fiber composites.

 Among other things, new, low-waste (target: max.
-5% waste) lay-up methods for carbon fiber-based semi-finished products are used, as well as shape-adaptive tools whose geometry is automatically adapted to a digital model.
-This allows the cost-intensive lightweight material CFRP to be used in a resource-saving manner and new components to be produced directly from the digital workspace without the need to manufacture component-specific molding tools.
+5% waste) lay-up processes for carbon fiber-based semi-finished products are used for this, as well as shape-adaptive tools whose geometry automatically adapts to a digital model.
+This allows the cost-intensive lightweight material CFRP to be used in a resource-saving manner.
+New components can be produced directly from the digital workspace without the need to manufacture component-specific molds.
+The specific goal here is the possibility of realizing a new component geometry within one day.
+The integration of various sensors into the production environment makes it possible to continuously monitor the status of the system and thus offer early intervention options.

-In the long term, a combination of digital production technology and shape-adaptive, automated manufacturing processes can be expected to significantly reduce product costs by at least 50% for small to medium quantities.
-This enables the production of customized components, short-term adjustments of the component geometry and the use of the lightweight material CFRP in a wide range of applications.
+Direct data analysis close to the data source (edge/fog computing), without time-consuming data transfers to the cloud, should be used to determine whether errors have occurred in the production process and whether they can be corrected directly.
+The ability of a complex production environment to react robustly to disruptions and thus always operate in an optimal range is also known as resilience.
+In the long term, a combination of digital production technology and form-adaptive, automated manufacturing processes can be expected to significantly reduce product costs by at least 50% for small to medium quantities.
+This enables the production of customized components, short-term adjustments to component geometry and the use of the lightweight material CFRP in a wide range of applications.

-In terms of content, the project is closely linked to the joint projects of ARENA2036 in order to create a leverage effect:
+The content of the project is closely linked to the ARENA2036 joint projects in order to create a leverage effect:

-The Digital Fingerprint project aims to establish an open data architecture of components along their entire life cycle.
-DIREKT is linked to the project via the use of data semantics for processing process- and product-specific component data.
+The Digital Fingerprint project aims to establish an open data architecture for components throughout their entire life cycle.
+DIREKT is linked to the project through the use of data semantics to process process- and product-specific component data.

-The goal of the FlexCAR project is to build an open vehicle platform.
+The aim of the FlexCAR project is to develop an open vehicle platform.
 DIREKT wants to implement demonstrator components and thus forms the link to FlexCAR.

-Fluid Production wants to build a anthropocentric, cyperphysical production concept.
-DIREKT will be linked to FluPro via intelligent and fluid resource modules.
+Fluid production aims to build a human-centered, cyber-physical production concept, DIREKT is linked to FluPro via intelligent and fluid resource modules.

 Another focus of the InterSpiN funding initiative is the scientific exchange with the Australian Global Innovation Linkage at Swinburne University of Technology in Melbourne.
-This project deals with the topic of automated Industry 4.0 manufacturing of fiber composite components for large volumes.
+This project deals with the topic of automated Industry 4.0 production of fiber composite components for large quantities.
 As part of the project, the new I4.0 Testlab - a facility for innovative research in the field of composite manufacturing - has been set up in collaboration with CSIRO (Australia's National Science Agency, Commonwealth Scientific and Industrial Research Organization) until mid-2021.
-In addition to the mutual exchange of information and project results, the existing international cooperation will be further intensified by the joint supervision of five PhD students within the GIL project by Professor Fox (Swinburne University of Technology) and Prof. Dr.-Ing.
-Middendorf (IFB, University of Stuttgart).
+In addition to the mutual exchange of information and project results, the existing international cooperation will be further intensified through the joint supervision of five doctoral students as part of the GIL project by Professor Fox (Swinburne University of Technology) and Prof. Dr.-Ing.

 Expected results from DIREKT

-Five precisely expected results were defined for the focus project:
+Five specific expected results were defined for the focus project:

 - A virtual engineering environment for the flexible production system

-- A system-enabled learning production system for the resilient production of high-performance fibre composites
+- System-capable learning production system for the resilient production of high-performance fiber composites

 - Three validated demonstrators

-- Profitability, production concepts, strategies & scenarios of the future
+- Economic efficiency, production concepts, strategies & scenarios of the future

-- Implementation strategies and application scenarios of flexible production systems
+- Implementation strategies and application scenarios for flexible production systems

-In manufacturing technology, the forming of, for example, carbon-based, textile semi-finished products represents one of the most fundamental processes.
-In the classic manual laminate, textiles such as woven fabrics or NCFs are manually laminated into the mold and adapted to the geometry.
-For increased productivity of the forming process, there are increasingly automatic diaphragm or stamping processes to obtain the desired three-dimensional shape of the component.
+In manufacturing technology, the forming of carbon-based, textile semi-finished products, for example, is one of the most fundamental processes.
+In classic manual laminating, textiles such as woven or non-woven fabrics are manually inserted into the tool mold and adapted to the geometry.
+To increase the productivity of the forming process, there are increasingly automatic membrane or stamping processes to obtain the desired three-dimensional shape of the component.

-Molding tools for the production of fiber composite components can be associated with high costs.
-Changes in the geometry of the mold, for example, are usually associated with a new design and acquisition.
-By using a shape-adaptive tool based on the DYNAPIXEL technology, a quick adaptation of the mold geometry is possible.
+Moulding tools for the production of fiber composite components can be associated with high costs.
+In particular, changes to the geometry of the tool, for example, are usually associated with a new design and procurement.
+By using a shape-adaptive tool based on DYNAPIXEL technology, it is possible to quickly adapt the mold geometry.

 Screen printing technology

-Screen printing represents a proven process in the field of printing technology.
-Based on the starting material of a conductive silver printing paste, the cost-effective and reproducible production of sensor technology is evaluated.
-The main focus is on integrating the sensor technology into the forming process for continuous data recording.
+Screen printing is a proven process in the field of printing technology.
+Based on the starting material of a conductive silver printing paste, the cost-effective and reproducible production of sensors is being evaluated.
+The main focus is on integrating the sensors into the forming process for continuous data recording.

 Edge Analytics

-The production-related data analysis in the immediate environment of the production site provides an early intervention option in the manufacturing process of a component.
+The production-related data analysis in the immediate vicinity of the production facility makes it possible to intervene in the manufacturing process of a component at an early stage.
 Data transmission from the front-end electronics to the evaluation of the process-related sensors is realized via the industrial communication standard IO-Link.

 Insights+